Arthritis Pain Treatment

 - Gout: Gout is a metabolic form of arthritis caused by the buildup of uric acid crystals in the blood.
 This build-up eventually settles in the joints, leading to swelling, inflammation, and pain.

-Your pain management specialist at Metro Denver Pain Management takes a multidisciplinary approach to help reduce your arthritis pain, developing a personalized treatment plan based on your type of arthritis, the progression of the disease, pain level, and health.
+Your pain management specialist at Metro Denver Pain Management (MD Pain) takes a multidisciplinary approach to help reduce your arthritis pain, developing a personalized treatment plan based on your type of arthritis, the progression of the disease, pain level, and health.

 - Medications: The type of medication recommended to lessen your arthritis pain depends on the type of arthritis you have.
 Analgesics, anti-inflammatories, or corticosteroids may be suggested to reduce pain or inflammation.
 Your pain management specialist may also recommend special pain-relieving creams that you rub directly on your joints for targeted relief.
 If your arthritis pain is caused by rheumatoid arthritis, your pain management specialist may prescribe disease-modifying anti-rheumatic drugs (DMARD), which stop or slow down your immune system from attacking your joints.

-- Physical Therapy: Your pain management specialist at Metro Denver Pain Management may recommend physical therapy to improve joint range of motion and strengthen the muscles surrounding the joint to relieve your pain.
+- Physical Therapy: Your pain management specialist at Metro Denver Pain Management (MD Pain) may recommend physical therapy to improve joint range of motion and strengthen the muscles surrounding the joint to relieve your pain.

 - Surgery: If medications and physical therapy fail to tame your pain, the next step might be surgery to repair or replace your joint and improve your quality of life.